IP address Management (IPAM)

 Notes:

-The IPs allocated are also used to reach servers after deployment to test if the deployment is finished thus they need to be reachable from the Agents.
-For example if you configure an 192.168.0.1/24 subnet and configure it on an interface but without having a routing rule in the router VM (or the agent machine), a deploy will be stuck in the waitForSSH phase with an error similar to “host unreachable 192.168.0.22”
+• The IPs allocated are also used to reach servers after deployment in some cases where extensions or App provisioning is used thus in that scenario they need to be reachable from the Site Controller.
+For example if you configure an 192.168.0.1/24 subnet and configure it on an interface but without having a routing rule an app/extension deploy could be stuck with an error similar to “host unreachable 192.168.0.22”

 Subnets are allocated when servers are provisioned, if needed, as follows: The size of the subnets (/30 or /29 or /28…) depend on the number of servers in an infrastructure in the same L2 broadcast domain.
 For example: